 Because the bathroom and hallway set up is different for every school, every classroom's bathroom break procedures are going to be a little different.
 However, there are some questions that EVERY upper elementary teacher should consider before creating their bathroom break procedures.

-• What will the students that do not need to use that bathroom do?
+- What will the students who do not need to use that bathroom do?

-Having procedures in place for ALL of the questions above might seem like overkill (and it might be overkill, depending on your students), but I have found it is much easier to be have very clear expectations upfront in order to prevent problems later on down the road.
+Having procedures in place for ALL of the questions above might seem like overkill (and it might be overkill, depending on your students), but I have found it is much easier to have very clear expectations upfront to prevent problems later on down the road.

 I resisted the idea of having bathroom monitors for a long time, wanting to monitor everything myself.
 Eventually, however, I found that having a reliable set of bathroom monitors can really help prevent problems in the bathroom.
 See how I chose bathroom monitors (and other classroom jobs) here.